 implying

 which yields a contradiction.
-Hence, we can assume that the Voronoi region of $a_1$ contains only the points $1$ and $2$, and the remaining points are contained in the Voronoi region of $a_2$, implying
+Hence, we can assume that the Voronoi region of $a_1$ contains only the elements $1$ and $2$, and the remaining elements are contained in the Voronoi region of $a_2$ implying

 with quantization error $V_2=\frac{341}{768}$.
 Thus, the proof of the proposition is complete. \end{proof} \begin{prop} The optimal set of three-means is given by $\set{1, a[2,3], a[4,6]}$ with quantization error $V_3=\frac{65}{384}$. \end{prop} \begin{proof} Notice that $a[2,3]=\frac 73$, and $a[4,6]=\frac{19} 4$.
 The distortion error due to the set $\gb:=\set{1, \frac 73, \frac {19} 4}$ is given by